RosarioRu/pizza-order/README.md

 Describe: Order()

-Test 1: "Constructor function should return an instance of user's "Order" with two properties, one an array that will hold PizzaPie objects and the other the total cost."
+Test 1: "Constructor function should return an instance of user's "Order" with two properties, one an object that will hold PizzaPie objects and the other the total cost."
 Code: let myOrder = new Order();
 Expected Output:
 myOrder;